unstoppabledomains/live-docs/src/get-test-domain.md

 ### Step 1: Gather Requirements for the Website Faucet

 * A web3 compatible wallet
-* Configure your wallet for [Rinkeby Testnet](get-test-domain.md#step-1-gather-requirements-for-etherscan) or [Polygon/Mumbai](get-test-domain.md#step-1.-configure-your-metamask-wallet)
+* Configure your wallet for [Goerli Testnet](get-test-domain.md#step-1-gather-requirements-for-etherscan) or [Polygon/Mumbai](get-test-domain.md#step-1.-configure-your-metamask-wallet)
-* Get[ free Ether from Rinkeby faucet](get-test-domain.md#step-2.-get-matic-tokens-though-the-faucet) or [free MATIC tokens from Polygon faucet](get-test-domain.md#step-2.-get-matic-tokens-though-the-faucet-1) to cover transaction fees (only for Rinkeby and Mumbai Testnet)
+* Get[ free Ether from Goerli faucet](get-test-domain.md#step-2.-get-matic-tokens-though-the-faucet) or [free MATIC tokens from Polygon faucet](get-test-domain.md#step-2.-get-matic-tokens-though-the-faucet-1) to cover transaction fees (only for Goerli and Mumbai Testnet)
 * Ensure you have funds in your wallet to pay transaction fees (only for Polygon Mainnet)

 {% hint style="info" %}